DALLAS | CHEF PROFILES

 Christophe De Lellis

-His Dallas debut, Mamani, opened this week in the Quad.
-It’s a restaurant he calls his dream project.
+The reason?
+De Lellis says he finally got to cook on his own terms.
 “At Robuchon or other houses, you’re carrying forward someone else’s vision.
 Here, I get to create my own, while drawing on everything I’ve learned.”

-That vision was bistronomie, a concept that I’ll admit was new to me.
+That vision is bistronomie, a concept that I’ll admit was new to me.
 “Bistronomie is about combining the spirit of a bistro—convivial and approachable—with the technique and creativity of haute cuisine,” he said.

 Chef Christophe De Lellis Mamani Dallas lobster

 What makes the restaurant distinct isn’t just the French-Italian Riviera cooking, but the sense that De Lellis wanted to keep it casual, even celebratory.
-Owner Brandon Cohanim explained: “We wanted to create for Dallas a restaurant that offers spectacular food in a gorgeous setting, but that’s still relaxed and approachable.”
+Brandon Cohanim, who owns the restaurant with his brother Henry, explained: “We wanted to create for Dallas a restaurant that offers spectacular food in a gorgeous setting, but that’s still relaxed and approachable.”
 De Lellis echoed the idea: “Dallas diners can expect food that feels familiar but surprises them in flavor, balance, or execution.”

 Maine lobster in sauce au poivre